ksctl/ksctl/USAGE.md

 # Usage

-After you have built ksctl locally, you can use the following steps to set it up.
-We will use connect to a Civo account for this example, but the steps will remain the same for any cloud provider.
+Once you have installed ksctl, you can start using it to create and manage your clusters.
+In the below walkthrough, we will see how you can connect ksctl with a Civo account and manage clusters there.

 - [Register your cloud credentials](#register-credentials)
 - [Creating a cluster](#create-a-cluster)